Top 5 Food Markets in Lisbon

 This place was launched by the Time Out Magazine in 2014.
 They offer people the opportunity to try the best food from the best chefs, the trendiest and newest recipes.
 If your business is good it goes on the magazine.
 If your business is great, it goes to Mercado da Ribeira.
 Mercado da Ribeira only gathers the best of the best.

 I love to go there during the afternoon for a snack and eat a “bolinho de bacalhau” (a little codfish cake) or a different kind of tapa while drinking a “fino” (a pint).
 It gets very crowded during meal times so I recommend you to avoid rush hour by going a bit earlier.
 From here, you can go out to Bairro Alto or Pink Street after dinner.
+You can also join a Portuguese Food and Wine Tour in Lisbon (find more information on Viator).

 The quiet one: Mercado de Campo de Ourique